- Tuesday, 04 April 2017

 |COORDINATOR:||Portuguese Institute of Sea and Atmosphere (IPMA), Portugal|

-ECsafeSEAFOOD is assessing food safety issues related to priority contaminants present in seafood as a result of environmental contamination (including those originating from harmful algal blooms and those associated with marine litter) and evaluate their impact on public health.
-ECsafeSEAFOOD will provide scientific evidence to serve as a basis for further development of common food safety, public health and environmental policies and measures, by seeking to establish a quantitative link between the contamination of the marine environment and that of seafood.
+ECsafeSEAFOOD assessed food safety issues related to priority contaminants present in seafood as a result of environmental contamination (including those originating from harmful algal blooms and those associated with marine litter) and evaluate their impact on public health.
+ECsafeSEAFOOD directly addressed several aspects of the Marine Strategy Framework Directive (MSFD), supported the provision of safe seafood to consumers and reduced human health risks.